RTL Logo

 The judge clearly refuted this interpretation:

-“The natural child born abroad of an Italian citizen does not lose the right to Italian citizenship just because the State where he was born granted him, at least ius soli, their own nationality.”
+"The illegitimate child born abroad to an Italian citizen does not lose Italian citizenship simply because the State where they were born granted it to them." ius soli, their own nationality.”

 “Il figlio naturale nato all'estero da cittadino italiana does not lose the Italian cittadinanza per il solo fatto che lo Stato in cui esso è nato gli abbia attribuito (iure soli) la propria cittadinanza.”